 - traveling to a variety of campus locations to reach out to students on career-related topics

 If you are not an expert on the Career Center, you are still eligible to apply, and applications from all Arts & Sciences and Conservatory majors are equally welcome!
 You will develop the skills and expertise needed to assist your fellow students with their career related needs through a comprehensive training program.

-We are also looking for one peer career advisor to work primarily with conservatory students, and one peer career advisor to work primarily with fellowship applicants.
-If you are interested in either of these, please be sure to indicate this on your application.
+We are looking for one peer career advisor to work primarily with conservatory students; if you are interested, please be sure to indicate this on your application.